 In 2022, teams will be able to enter a physical competition as well as a digital one.
 This means that if your team is unable to manufacture a physical vessel, you can still partake in the virtually simulated part of the competition.
-You can read more about the rules and technical specifications for the physical challenge below.
+You can read more about the rules and technical specifications for the physical and digital competitions by clicking the Gitbook buttons below.

 The competition aims to become an international arena for students to explore new ideas and concepts connected to the autonomous shipping industry.
 Teams will face real life problems currently experienced by the marine industry, giving them genuine experience with teamwork, prototyping, problem solving and innovation.
 The problems in the competition are created together with the world leading autonomy cluster situated in Trondheim, providing you hands-on experience with state-of-the-art methods used within ocean autonomy.

 It is not necessary to have any former experience within autonomy or shipping, but we recommend that at least one team member has some experience with software development or similar.
 To join the competition, you and your team must be in an undergraduate or graduate program.
 You will also need to send in a form to Njord, where you can document team members (at least two), and a contact person from your university.
 There is no upper limit for numbers of team members, but we estimate that you will need approximately 4 students with some knowledge of software development and/or autonomous systems to be able to solve this years challenge. .

 We are glad to see you here!
 We are always looking for more teams to join the competition.
 Njord aims to be an international arena for students to be creative, innovative and real life problem solvers.

 1. March Deadline for registration of teams (physical)

 1. April Deadline for registration of teams (digital)

 1. August Submission of technical report (both)